CAN YOU BE SOMEONE’S HERO!

 - Sunday and Bank Holidays are £27.32 per hour, rising to £30.52

-Do you want a challenging and rewarding career with real opportunities to positively impact on the lives of the children and young people who access our Homes.
+Are you a registered nurse who would like a challenging and rewarding career with real opportunities to positively impact on the lives of the children and young people who access our Homes.
 If you are dynamic, adaptable, resilient, dedicated, and enthusiastic our children would really benefit from your support.

 Our Children’s Homes are registered with Ofsted and provide support for children and young people with disabilities, in line with their individual needs and care plans.
 The ethos of the service is to provide children with a home from home experience and to enhance and promote their life experiences and independence skills.